bmcorser/_bmcorser.github.io/blog/2015/12/01/learning-by-rote.rst

 would have struck any kind of chord with us; we just wanted to be outside.

 It seems the time for learning by rote has come round again, this time with a vengeance.
-Now I need to get down not one, not two, but eleven formulae (granted, they are simple compared to the quadratic formula, but still).
+Now I need to get down not one, not two, but twelve formulae (granted, they are simple compared to the quadratic formula, but still).

 .. maths::